duinoPRO/install/README.md

 - Download and install the standard Arduino environment for your operating system.
 We have have known support so far for OS X and Windows 7.
 The Arduino IDE download page is [https://www.arduino.cc/en/Main/Software] (Arduino IDE).

-**Note** that version 1.6.6 exhibits a known bug which effects duinoPRO.
+**Note** that version 1.6.6 exhibits a known bug that effects duinoPRO.
 We recommend downloading and installing 1.6.7.

 - Start the Arduino IDE.
 - From the menu, select *File | Preferences* in Windows or *Arduino | Preferences* on OS X.